MK2112/nn-zero-to-hero-notes/G001 - Deep Dive into LLMs/G001 - Deep Dive into LLMs.md

 ## The Future of LLMs is Bright

 Models are getting bigger and more flexible in what they can consume and produce.
-Multimodality is a big thing right now: An LLM may be fed text, but also images, audio, video, and more. **The future of LLMs is multimodal.** Note that we still call the models LLMs, because at the end of the day, multimodality means to find ways of translating media into token sequences that the model can understand.
+Multimodality is a big deal right now: LLMs may be fed text, but also images, audio, video. **The future of LLMs is multimodal.** We will probably, foreseeably, still call the models LLMs because at the end of the day, multimodality means to find ways of translating media into token sequences that the model can understand and assume interrelations for.

-There's a lot of buzz around the concept of LLM agents: LLMs that can interact with the world, that can be given tasks and that can solve them within long, coherent, contexts in which such agents may even backtrack and self-correct. **The future of LLMs is interactive.** And you will become more of a supervisor to agents.
+There is quite the buzz around the concept of **LLM agents**: LLMs that can interact with the world, that can be given tasks and that can solve them within long, coherent, contexts in which such agents may even backtrack and self-correct. **The future of LLMs is interactive** and you will likely increasingly become more of a supervisor to such agents.

-LLMs are kind of their own thing right now, a lot of attention is given standalone, LLM-centered applications like ChatGPT, but **the future of LLMs is in integration and invisibility.** LLMs will be part of many systems, but they will be seen as a part of that system.
+LLMs are kind of their own thing right now, a lot of attention is given to standalone, LLM-centered applications like ChatGPT, but **the future of LLMs is in integration and invisibility.** LLMs will be part of many systems, but they will be seen as a part of that system.

 Finally, **the future of LLMs is efficient and requires less and less test-time training**.
 The model should be able to adapt to new tasks and new prompts on the fly, without the need for extensive retraining.
 This is a big challenge, but it is also a big opportunity.